moondump/uvCharts/README.md

 - Support for negative axis in Bar, Line, Area, Step Up bar charts (**New** since 1.1.0)
 - Configurable (about 110 ways already)
 - Cool transitions and effects
-- Power of d3 exposed in the form of d3 selections in the resultant uvChart object
+- Extendable - since d3 selections are exposed for direct manipulation if needed

 #### Current roadmap
 Checkout [milestones](https://github.com/Imaginea/uvCharts/milestones) to find plans for future releases underway.